RhymeForge ยท Word page

 Words that rhyme with Recount

 The shape of recount: two-syllable, vowel coloured by the /aสŠ/ diphthong, ending that ends in a nasal feeding into a stop.
 Common words like this gain weight from the company they keep on the line.
-The headline counts: only a handful of strict perfect rhymes survive, the family-rhyme bucket is bare, and the slant pool, matched on vowel alone, is huge.
+The headline counts: there's no shortage of perfect matches, the family-rhyme bucket is bare, and the slant pool, matched on vowel alone, is huge.
 The lyric headline: it works as a quotidian anchor.
-Reach for the assonance list whenever the strict pool starts repeating itself.
+The strict list gives you a chorus' worth of options before you ever need a slant.

 Open recount in RhymeForge โ†’